-Miles of beaches line the shore, and finding your own patch of sand is never an issue.
+Miles of beaches line the shore of Bear Lake State Park, and finding your own patch of sand is never an issue.
 Parking is just back from the water, so bring all the gear you think you'll need, as you won't need to carry it far.

 Rendezvous Beach is the most popular beach area.
 The beach is narrow, but stretches for a good distance, with some shade trees in behind.
 Hot summer weekends create a carnival-type atmosphere, with kids splashing in the water while barbecues give off tantalizing aromas.